Carhul/Wingmans-Brygge/README.md

 * Colours
 All the colours were taken from the logo to ensure a harmonious expression.

+  * Contact bg/text: Jet 383737 / Black 000000
   * Navigation/footer: Ochre C7782B
   * Background: Banana Mania FFEBB9
-  * Contact bg/text: Jet 383737 / Black 000000

   Color Scheme from [Coolors](https://coolors.co/);

   ![image](wireframes/colorpallet.png)

 ### Features ###

+Each page of the website features a consistent responsive navigational system:

+The Header contains the name of The Wingmans

 Features that have been implemented:
 * Easy to navigate on all screensizes